-Then: The likes of Britney Spears and Carmen Electra often wore rose-coloured sunglasses, and they were often frameless with a large, curved lens like Carmen's.
+Then: The likes of Naomi Campbell, Britney Spears and Carmen Electra often wore rose-coloured sunglasses.
+Whether they were oversized à la Naomi or frameless, these coloured lenses were super popular.

-Now: The young Hollywood set including Bella and Gigi Hadid and Kendall Jenner has now adopted pink sunglasses as part of their uniform.
-The key to wearing them now is to opt for round or small styles with defined frames.
+Now: The young Hollywood set—including Bella and Gigi Hadid and Kendall Jenner—has now adopted tiny pink sunglasses as part of their uniform.
+The key is to opt for round styles with defined frames.

 Style Notes: Largely thanks to Kate Moss, many of us spend most of the '00s in a pair of black ballet flats.
 They were an essential part of Kate's Primrose Hill uniform in 2005, and brands like French Sole and Repetto skyrocketed in this decade.

-Then: Paris Hilton's The Simple Life uniform, the velour Juicy tracksuit, might seem like the last thing that would make a return to our wish lists in 2016.
-But label-of-the-moment Vetements gave it full backing by showing a crystal-encrusted velour Juicy jumpsuit during Paris Haute Couture Fashion Week, amongst many other looks that were created in collaboration with the American noughties stalwart.
+Then: Paris Hilton's The Simple Life uniform—the velour Juicy tracksuit—might seem like the last thing that would make a return to our wish lists.
+But Vetements gave it full backing by showing a crystal-encrusted velour Juicy jumpsuit during Paris Haute Couture Fashion Week, and model Hanne Gaby wore them with her bridesmaids at her hen do.

-Now: Ugg boots were deemed "over" by the late '00s, but they have been returning over the past few years thanks to the likes of Rosie Huntington-Whiteley.
+Now: Uggs were deemed "over" by the late '00s, but they've been returning over the past few years thanks to the likes of Rosie Huntington-Whiteley.
 Opt for a classic pair so you know they won't go out of style.